Facing

 It

-is not easy to hunt a lion alone.
-However, a many Maasai warriors
+was not easy to hunt a lion alone.
+However, many Maasai warriors

-have done it.
-Solo lion hunting requires confidence and advance
+did it.
+Solo lion hunting required confidence and advance

 hunting skills.
 A warrior must be passionate about the game.

-Unlike group hunting, solo lion hunting is usually happened
+Unlike group hunting, solo lion hunting usually happened

-at random, when the warrior is out herding cattle.
+at random; for example, when the warrior was out herding cattle.

 Lion